-Bit Reset R/W Description Enable PA7 digital input and wake-up event.
-1 / 0 : enable / disable 7 1 WO This bit should be set to low to prevent leakage current when external crystal oscillator is used.
+Bit Reset R/W Description 7 1 wo Enable PA7 digital input and wake-up event.
+1 / 0 : enable / disable This bit should be set to low to prevent leakage current when external crystal oscillator is used.
 If this bit is set to low, PA7 can NOT be used to wake-up the system.
 Enable PA6 digital input and wake-up event.
-1 / 0 : enable / disable 6 1 WO This bit should be set to low to prevent leakage current when external crystal oscillator is used.
+6 1 wo 1 / 0 : enable / disable 0 1 This bit should be set to low to prevent leakage current when external crystal oscillator is used.
 If this bit is set to low, PA6 can NOT be used to wake-up the system.
-5 1 WO Enable PA5 digital input and wake-up event.
-1 / 0 : enable / disable 5 1 000 This bit can be set to low to disable PA5 digital input and wake-up function.
-Enable PA4 digital input, wake-up event and interrupt request.
-1 / 0 : enable / disable 4 1 WO This bit can be set to low to prevent leakage current when PA0 is assigned as AD input, and to disable wake-up from PA4 toggling and interrupt request from this pin.
+Enable PA5 digital input and wake-up event.
+5 1 WO 1 / 0 : enable / disable This bit can be set to low to disable wake-up from PA5 toggling.
+4 1 WO Enable PA4 digital input, wake-up event and interrupt request.1 / 0 : enable / disableThis bit should be set to low when PA4 is assigned as AD input to prevent leakage current.If this bit is set to low, PA4 can NOT be used to wake-up the system and interrupt request from this pin.
 Enable PA3 digital input and wake-up event.
-1 / 0 : enable / disable 3 1 WO This bit should be set to low when PA3 is assigned as AD input to prevent leakage current.
+3 1 wo 1 / 0 : enable / disable Ŭ This bit should be set to low when PA3 is assigned as AD input to prevent leakage current.
 If this bit is set to low, PA3 can NOT be used to wake-up the system.
-2 - 1 - WO Reserved.
-(Please keep 00 for future compatibility) Enable PA0 digital input, wake-up event and interrupt request.
-0 1 WO 1 / 0 : enable / disable 0 000 This bit can be set to low to prevent leakage current when PA0 is assigned as AD input, and to disable wake-up from PA0 toggling and interrupt request from this pin.
+2 - 1 - - Reserved.
+(Please keep 00 for future compatibility) 0 1 WO Enable PA0 digital input, wake-up event and interrupt request.
+1 / 0 : enable / disable This bit can be set to low to prevent lookage current when BA0 is assigned as AD input This bit can be set to low to prevent leakage current when PA0 is assigned as AD input, and to disable wake-up from PA0 toggling and interrupt request from this pin.